 Concerns about NERC Efforts to Increase Security of Grid in Response to the September 11, 2001 Attacks

 In the wake of the September 11, 2001 attacks on the U.S., there has been a heightened awareness to the vulnerability to attack on the U.S. electric grid.
-NERC, as the single organization representative of the electric industry’s reliability interests, is being relied upon by government agencies and policy makers to ensure that such terrorist threats are checked and limited as to their ability to disable the electric system.
+NERC, as the most visible organization representative of the electric industry’s reliability interests, is being relied upon by government agencies and policy makers to ensure that such terrorist threats are checked and limited as to their ability to disable the electric system.

 Enron wishes to make clear that it supports any effort to ensure the safety and security of the electric grid.
 However, Enron also wishes to make clear that many NERC activities and decisions have direct impacts on the ability for the electric markets to perform efficiently and effectively.
 In a deregulated wholesale electric environment, NERC standards and requirements have become an integral part of many Purchasing-Selling Entities’ (PSEs’) trading and marketing activities.

 NERC is limited to what it can do to combat terrorist threats.
-NERC is a voluntary standards setting organization that ensures its members operate in a coordinated and harmonious fashion through standardized practices and data sharing.
-To gain a flavor of how much of a security threat the NERC organization can protect against, it is notable that the NERC offices operate out of a publicly accessible strip mall near Princeton, New Jersey.
-There is no security or fortification from harm as found in many utility power plants and control centers, or RTO and ISO offices.
+NERC is a voluntary organization that attempts to guide its members to operate in a coordinated and harmonious fashion through recommended practices and data sharing.
+It is not a security organization, nor does it have significant experience in security matters.
+To put in perspective how much of a security threat the NERC organization can protect against, it is notable that the NERC offices operate out of a publicly accessible strip mall near Princeton, New Jersey.
+There is no secure access or fortification from harm as found in many utility power plants, control centers, or RTO and ISO offices.

 Central Repository (CRC)

 Recently, NERC has been asked by one its regional council members to drastically limit system flow data it supplies to NERC on a central database, the CRC.
 The concern was that such information could be used maliciously to plan coordinated attacks to systematically bring down the North America power grid.
 Though it is not possible to discount the possibility of such a methodical attack, knowledge and access to this data alone is not harmful.
 It is the execution by physical attack that can cripple the grid.
 NERC has no such authority or standard to impose measures to protect from physical attack.
 Restricting access to system flow data will not eliminate the possibility of a physical attack on a transmission element.
-Instead, by restricting access to the system flow data, NERC has only made it difficult for the PSEs to obtain information about system flows, information so critical for markets to manage transmission congestion.
+Instead, by restricting access to the system flow data, NERC has only made it difficult for PSEs to obtain information about system flows, information so critical for markets to manage transmission congestion.
+It should also be noted that for CRC data to have value to a terrorist, attackers would not only need the information on the CRC website, but experienced industry experts and engineers familiar with the nuances of the North American electrical grid to analyze that data and make use of it.

 Department Of Energy